ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/DylanDavis1/CVE-2025-63708](https://github.com/DylanDavis1/CVE-2025-63708) :  ![starts](https://img.shields.io/github/stars/DylanDavis1/CVE-2025-63708.svg) ![forks](https://img.shields.io/github/forks/DylanDavis1/CVE-2025-63708.svg)

 ## CVE-2025-63700
- An issue was discovered in Clerk-js 5.88.0 allowing attackers to bypass the OAuth authentication flow by manipulating the request at the OTP verification stage.
+ An issue was discovered in clerk-js 5.88.0 allowing attackers to bypass the OAuth authentication flow by manipulating the request at the OTP verification stage.
+NOTE: this is disputed by the Supplier because there is no available information to reproduce the issue, and because an OAuth authentication flow issue would be fixed in a backend component, not within clerk-js itself (which is solely a frontend component).